nios-students/docs/wiki/other-materials.md

 _______________
 # Credits
-**Special thanks!! to anyone who scan and sent there paper**
+**Special thanks!! to anyone who scanned and sent there paper**

-Compiler of PYQ's (apr 24 & oct 24) practical files, Handwritten TMAs,voc books,writer of Introduction To Laws notes,practical files of 336,663,330 and person in charge of maintenance of this document
+Compiler of PYQ's (apr 24 & oct 24) practical files, Handwritten TMAs, voc books,writer of Introduction To Laws notes, practical files of 336, 663, 330 and person in charge of maintenance of this document
 **Tamim**

 Compiler of handwritten TMAs,Guides of physics and chemistry